wGamba/Git-Course/README.md

 # SCESI Git Course

-In this project, I'll learn Git using the repository as class notes (I'll do it in English for my comfort).
+In this project, I'll learn Git using the repository as class notes (I'll do it in English for my personal enjoy).

  ## Author